-Irving says glyphosate ban would be 'disastrous' | CBC News
+Jim Irving says glyphosate ban would be 'disastrous' | CBC News

-Irving says glyphosate ban would be 'disastrous'
+Jim Irving says glyphosate ban would be 'disastrous'

-Co-CEO urges committee of MLAs to allow herbicide spraying to continue
+Co-CEO of J.D.
+Irving Ltd. urges committee of MLAs to allow herbicide spraying to continue

 New Brunswick's largest forestry company and its wealthy owners have urged members of the provincial legislature to not give in to what they call "misinformation" about the herbicide glyphosate.